How Money Laundering Can Occur in the Music Industry

 Another risk arises when an artist or brand is used as a front.
 In these situations, third parties may leverage an artist’s name, visibility, or business entities to legitimize unrelated illegal transactions.
 In many cases, the artist may not even realize their identity or business is being misused.

 Money laundering risks can also surface in royalty streams and catalog transactions.
 Because music rights can be difficult to value precisely and revenue flows through multiple intermediaries, bad actors may attempt to move funds through layered licensing deals, shell companies, or offshore accounts, making the trail harder to follow.
+(If you’d like to learn more about how music catalog deals work, read this article)

 How Is Money Laundering Penalized Under State and Federal Law?